Green Discharge In The Time Of – How To Deal With Vaginal Discharge During Pregnancy

 *They should also avoid douching as this can upset the balance of vaginal bacteria and lead to vaginal infections.

-*To maintain good hygiene during pregnancy, women should keep the genital area clean and dry at all times.
+*To maintain good during pregnancy, women should keep the genital area clean and dry at all times.

 *They should also avoid using sprays, deodorants or scented soaps around the genital area.